-Model parameterization
+Model parametrization

-The multi-species mode of the model achieved a slightly higher overall fit to the data (i.e., lower negative log-likelihood with the same number of estimated parameters for both models) for pollock and similar fits to the data for Pacific cod and arrowtooth.
-Both models fit annual total catch for all three species closely (0.997; Fig. 2).
-We observed similar fits to survey biomass and age composition data from the single-species (i.e., $M2{ij,y}$ set to 0, hereafter single-species model) and multi-species modes of CEATTLE (Figs. 2,3,11,12,13).
-Although both models predicted similar historical total and female spawning biomass, inclusion of trophic interactions in the multi-species model resulted in slightly higher estimates of total biomass for pollock (Fig. 3).
+The multispecies mode of the model achieved a slightly higher overall fit to the data (i.e., lower negative log-likelihood with the same number of estimated parameters for both models) for pollock and similar fits to the data for Pacific cod and arrowtooth.
+Both models fit annual total catch for all three species closely (0.996; Fig. 3).
+We observed similar fits to survey biomass and age composition data from the single-species (i.e., $M2{ij,y}$ set to 0, hereafter single-species model) and multispecies modes of CEATTLE (Figs. 4,5, 18-23).
+Although both models predicted similar historical total and female spawning biomass, inclusion of trophic interactions in the multispecies model resulted in slightly higher estimates of total biomass for pollock (Fig. 5).

-Including predation interactions in CEATTLE resulted in similar model fit to observations of survey age composition for pollock, with average annual Pearson correlation coefficient (i.e., R^2) values from CEATTLE model in multi-species mode of 0.86 versus single-species version of CEATTLE model values of 0.85.
-The single- and multi-species models performed similarly well for the annual Pacific cod and arrowtooth survey age composition data (0.76 for Pacific cod and 0.64 for arrowtooth, respectively).
-The single- and multi-species models fit the survey estimates of biomass with similar accuracy (single- and multi-species , R^2 respectively, of 0.48 and 0.47 for pollock, 0.59 for both models for Pacific cod, and 0.71 for arrowtooth; negative log-likelihood = 436.49, 650.88, 672.52 and 427.16, 663.34, 669.94 for the single- and multi-species models, respectively).
-Survey and fishery age selectivity curves were similar for single- and multi-species models for each species (Fig. 4).
+Including predation interactions in CEATTLE resulted in similar model fit to observations of survey age composition for pollock, with average annual Pearson correlation coefficient (i.e., $R^2$ ) values from CEATTLE model in multispecies mode of 0.86 versus single-species version of CEATTLE model values of 0.85 (Table 4).
+The single- and multispecies models performed similarly well for the annual Pacific cod and arrowtooth survey age composition data (0.72 for Pacific cod and 0.63 for arrowtooth, respectively).
+The single- and multispecies models fit the survey estimates of biomass with similar accuracy (single- and multispecies , $R^2$ respectively, of 0.49 and 0.48 for pollock, 0.35 for both models for Pacific cod, and 0.71 for arrowtooth; negative log-likelihood = 458.02, 767.78, 674.71 and 449.57, 773.23, 674.03 for the single- and multispecies models, respectively).
+Survey and fishery age selectivity curves were similar for single- and multispecies models for each species (Fig. 6).

 Table 4.
-Correlation coefficients for 1979-2022 survey biomass and age composition data from the model run in single-species mode (SSM) and multi-species mode (MSM).
+Correlation coefficients for 1979-2023 survey biomass and age composition data and values estimated from the model run in single-species mode (SSM) and multispecies mode (MSM).

 Table 4.
 SSM MSM

 Total survey biomass

-Pollock 0.48 0.47
+Pollock 0.49 0.48

-Pacific cod 0.59 0.58
+Pacific cod 0.35 0.33

 Arrowtooth 0.71 0.71

 Survey age composition

-Pollock 0.83 0.84
+Pollock 0.86 0.86

-Pacific cod 0.88 0.87
+Pacific cod 0.7 0.7

 Arrowtooth 0.49 0.5